litepast/RYS-frontend/README.md

   * Get a suggested rating for the album if all the songs are rated, using multiple custom formulas created by me.
 * Get genres and styles (sub-genres) of album.
 * Edit genres/styles or type of release such as album, single, compilation and EP.
 EP (Extended Play) is not used on the Spotify Data
-* Get insight about your ratings, such as your favorite artists, years, decades and genres given your ratings by a dash dadhboard launched on the backend.
+* Get insight about your ratings, such as your favorite artists, years, decades and genres given your ratings by a dash dadhboard launched on the backend, displayed by the frontend.

 The reason for needing to add albums to your library in order to do the things above, is because this is not meant to substitute the Spotify core experience, but to have a database where you can have a sort of digital library with your ratings and such.